PierreQuentel/httpcompressionserver/README.md

 # httpcompressionserver
-Extends the standard library module http.server with support of HTTP compression (gzip).
+Extends the standard library module __http.server__ with support of HTTP compression.

 When a request sent by the client includes an Accept-Encoding header, the server handles the value (eg "gzip", "x-gzip" or "deflate") and tries to